 Five Core Components of a Hydraulic System

-Auxiliary Components: These support the main system, improving its efficiency and safety.
-They include tanks, coolers, accumulators, filters, pressure gauges, fittings, and more.
+Auxiliary Components: These support the main system efficiency and safety.
+Accessories include tanks, coolers, accumulators, filters, pressure gauges, hydraulic hose fittings, and more.

-Working Medium: The medium transmits energy throughout the system while also providing lubrication, cooling, and sealing.
+Working Medium: The medium under the transmission effect of hydraulic pipeline to transmit energy throughout the system while also providing lubrication, cooling, and sealing.
 Common media include hydraulic oil and emulsified fluids.

-Hydraulic pipelines and hydraulic fittings are part of the auxiliary components.
+Hydraulic pipe fittings are connecting parts of the auxiliary type of hydraulic components.
 They form the hydraulic pipeline system of the hydraulic system, commonly referred to as the hydraulic transmission system or hydraulic delivery system.

 Hydraulic Piping System

-Hydraulic Fittings or Couplings: Used to connect different pipes or components, ensuring sealed and high-pressure fluid flow.
+Hydraulic Fittings or Couplings: Couplings are used to connect different pipes or components to ensure sealing and safety

 Quick Couplings: A specialized type of hydraulic fitting that allows for fast connection and disconnection.
 These are commonly used in scenarios where equipment or attachments need to be changed frequently.